| Property | Across a Period → | Down a Group ↓ | Driving Force |

 | Electronegativity | Increases | Decreases | Stronger pull on shared e⁻ pair across; weaker down |

-🔑 The Universal Explanation
+The Universal Periodic Explanation

-All four trends are driven by the same two factors: effective nuclear charge (Zeff) and shielding.
-Across a period, Zeff increases (more protons, same shielding).
-Down a group, more electron shells = more shielding and greater distance.
+All four periodic trends are driven by the same two fundamental factors: effective nuclear charge (\(Z_{\text{eff}}\)) and shielding.
+Across a period, \(Z_{\text{eff}}\) increases (more protons, same inner shielding shells).
+Down a group, additional electron shells cause increased shielding and greater distance from the nucleus.

-When asked to compare a property between two elements, you must mention BOTH atoms in your answer.
-E.g. "Na has a lower IE than Cl because Na has a larger atomic radius and fewer protons, so its outer electron experiences less Zeff."
-Leaving one atom implied does not earn the mark.
+When asked to compare a property between two elements, you must explicitly state properties for BOTH atoms in your answer (e.g. "Na has a lower IE than Cl because Na has fewer protons and a larger radius, so its valence electron experiences lower \(Z_{\text{eff}}\)").
+Leaving one atom implied does not score comparison marks.